February 7, 2022

 Product/market fit means your product and its value proposition resonate with your target group.
 It means that the problem your app solves, and the way it solves it, reflect the needs of your audience.

-So before I dive into ways of checking whether you’ve achieved the holy grail of all startups, there’s a bunch of things that need to be taken care of first, like answering some major questions about your business, your product and a comprehensive market and competition analysis.
+So before I dive into ways of checking whether you’ve achieved the holy grail of all startups, there are a bunch of things that need to be taken care of first, like answering some major questions about your business, your product, and a comprehensive market and competition analysis.
 Tools like business canvas may be of big help to you here.
 Well then, on to the questions that need to be answered before you start building a product (not to mention shipping it):

 You need to be honest with yourself here and really ask yourself whether the solution you’re offering has broad appeal on the market or it’s only you who finds it useful.
 This means that you need to figure out whether the problem you’re trying to solve also concerns other people.
 How?
 Ask people how they deal with a problem your product is supposed to solve right now.
 Maybe there’s already a simple solution they’re so used to that your product won’t bring any additional value.
 Do yourself a solid and take care of this crucial reality check before hiring devs for your startup.

 Aka building buyer personas or outlining ideal customer profile.
 You probably already feel at least one or two of those groups.
 But if you know that the problem exists, the next step is cracking your audience into segments so you know exactly who your product serves.
 There are a lot of great guides on doing so out there.